maazalirao/Interactive-Storytelling-Platform/fix_github_contributions.md

 - Commits must be made to the default branch (main/master)
 - Email in Git config must match a verified email on your GitHub account
-- Commits must have correct dates (not future dates)
+- Commits must have correct dates